Options Pricing under Bayesian MS-VAR Process: Normal System

-In this section, we will price Black--Scholes put and call options on arithmetic weighted price using Theorem 1.
-We will impose weights on all underlying assets at all time periods.
+In this section, we price Black--Scholes put and call options on arithmetic weighted price using Theorem 1.
+We impose weights on all underlying assets at all time periods.
 Therefore, the options depart from existing options, and choices of the weights give us different types of options.
 In particular, the options contain European options, Asian options, and basket options (see below).
 To price the options we assume that economic variables that affect prices of domestic assets are placed on the first $n_z$ components and prices of the domestic assets are placed on the next $n_x$ components of Bayesian MS--VAR$(p)$ process $y_t$, respectively.
-Let $M_1:=[I_{n_z}:0_{n_z\times n_x}]$ and $M_2:=[0_{n_x\times n_z}:I_{n_x}]$ be matrices, which will be used to divide Bayesian MS--VAR process $y_t=(z_t',x_t')'$ into sub vectors of the economic variables and prices of the assets.
+As before, $M_1=[I_{n_z}:0_{n_z\times n_x}]$ and $M_2=[0_{n_x\times n_z}:I_{n_x}]$ are matrices, which can be used to divide Bayesian MS--VAR process $y_t=(z_t',x_t')'$ into sub vectors of the economic variables and prices of the assets.
 In this case, a domestic market is given by the following system:

-where $r$ is a risk--free interest rate, $D_t$ is a domestic discount process, $z_t:=(y_{1,t},\dots,y_{n_z,t})'=M_1y_t$ is a vector of the economic variables, $x_t:=(y_{n_z+1,t},\dots,y_{n,t})'=M_2y_t$ is a vector of prices of the domestic assets, $\zeta_t:=M_1\xi_t$ is a residual process of the process $z_t$ and $\eta_t:=M_2\xi_t$ is a residual process of the process $x_t$, respectively, at time $t$, and $\Pi_{1,t}:=M_1\Pi_t$ and $\Pi_{2,t}:=M_2\Pi_t$, which correspond to processes $z_t$ and $x_t$, respectively, are partition matrices of the coefficient matrix $\Pi_t$.
+where $r$ is a risk--free interest rate, $D_t$ is a domestic discount process, $z_t=(y_{1,t},\dots,y_{n_z,t})'=M_1y_t$ is a vector of the economic variables, $x_t=(y_{n_z+1,t},\dots,y_{n,t})'=M_2y_t$ is a vector of prices of the domestic assets, $\zeta_t=M_1\xi_t$ is a residual process of the process $z_t$ and $\eta_t=M_2\xi_t$ is a residual process of the process $x_t$, respectively, at time $t$, and $\Pi_{1,s_t}=M_1\Pi_{s_t}$ and $\Pi_{2,s_t}=M_2\Pi_{s_t}$, which correspond to processes $z_t$ and $x_t$, respectively, are partition matrices of the coefficient matrix $\Pi_t$.
 It is clear that the difference of a discounted price process $D_tx_t$ is given by

 where $\hat{\theta}_{2,t}:=M_2\big((1+r)y_{t-1}-\Pi_t\mathsf{Y}_{t-1}\big)$ is $\mathcal{I}_{t-1}$ measurable random process.
 The process $\hat{\theta}_{2,t}$ has the following representation